Malice Mizer: 1992–1994: Tetsu era

-1995–1999: Gackt era
+1995–1998: Gackt era

-After almost a year of inactivity, Malice Mizer recruited Gackt as their new vocalist and released the single "Uruwashiki Kamen no Shoutaijou" on December 10, 1995.
+After almost a year of inactivity, Mana recruited Gackt from the band Cains:Feel as their new vocalist, with their first group performance in October 10, 1995.
+They released their first group single, "Uruwashiki Kamen no Shoutaijou" on December 10, 1995.
 It was with this single that Malice Mizer started to actively differentiate themselves from other bands; when the song was performed live, Mana and Közi put down their guitars and instead performed a dance routine.
-With a new concept, the band's music became more art rock and synthpop, incorporating even stronger classical and electronic elements.
-Visually, the band abandoned their 1980s goth look for colorful historical costumes with a gothic feel.
+With a new concept, partly due to Gackt's influence (who was also interested in the theme of "What is human?" before joining the band), the band's music became more art rock and synthpop, incorporating even stronger classical and electronic elements.
+Visually, the band also abandoned their 1980s goth look for colorful historical costumes with a gothic feel.

-Malice Mizer released their second album, Voyage ~Sans Retour~, in 1996, and their first home video in 1997; Sans Retour Voyage "Derniere" ~Encore Une Fois~, a concert video recorded at Shibuya Public Hall featuring an elaborate stage and dance routines.
-The band became increasingly popular and signed with major record label Nippon Columbia that same year, where they released a number of successful singles and a short film, Bel Air ~Kuuhaku no Toki no Naka de~ de L'image.
-Their major label debut album, Merveilles, was released in 1998.
-The band even had their own radio show around this time and played a two-day live at the Nippon Budokan, which involved a large building as a stage prop and elaborate theatrics; each member performing a skit with another member on their own (including [on "Le Ciel"] the aforementioned skit in which Gackt fell to the stage [to sing the song] and returned to "Heaven" by song's end).
-It was a massive success and was released on video as merveilles ~Shuuen to kisuu~ l'espace.
-In July 1998, the Yokohama Arena's stage would be the last for Gackt as in January 1999, at the height of Malice Mizer's success, he would suddenly leave the band.
-No reason was given, but after just four months he would release his first solo EP.
-Malice Mizer left Nippon Columbia shortly after and returned to Midi:Nette (established as Midi:Nette M.†.M).
+Malice Mizer released their second album, Voyage Sans Retour, in 1996, and their first home video in 1997; Sans Retour Voyage "Derniere" (Encore Une Fois), a concert video recorded at Shibuya Public Hall featuring an elaborate stage and dance routines.
+The band became increasingly popular and signed with major record label Nippon Columbia that same year, where they released a number of successful singles ("Bel Air", "Au Revoir", "Gekka no Yasōkyoku") and a short film, Bel Air (Kuuhaku no Toki no Naka de) de L'image.
+Their major label debut album, Merveilles, was released in March 1998.
+It was commercially and critically the band's most successful album, peaking at 2nd place on the Oricon Albums Chart and charting for 16 weeks.
+Both the album and its single "Gekka no Yasōkyoku" were certified Gold by the RIAJ for sales of over 200,000 copies.
+In May, the band released their single "Illuminati" which peaked at 7th place and sold over 100,000 copies.
+The band had their own radio show around this time and played a two-day live at the Nippon Budokan, which involved a large building as a stage prop and elaborate theatrics; each member performed a skit with another member.
+The live was a massive success and was released on video as Merveilles (Shuuen to kisuu) l'espace.
+In July 1998, the Yokohama Arena show would come to be the band's last time performing with Gackt.
+In September 1998, the group released their most successful single yet, "Le Ciel"; the song peaked at 4th place on the Oricon Singles Chart, selling over 100,000 copies.
+However, in January 1999, at the height of Malice Mizer's success, Gackt would suddenly leave the band and start a solo career.